-5 ADDITIONAL RELATED WORK
+5 RELATED WORK

-We now recapitulate some additional related works that proposed other metrics to measure quadrangle formations in networks.
-Fronczak et al. [53] proposed a higher order clustering coefficient for random networks.
-It is defined as $C_i(x) = \frac{2E_i(x)}{k_i(k_i-1)}$, where i is the focal node and x is the length of path. $E_i(x)$ denotes the number of x-length paths between the neighbours of i.
+We here recapitulate some related works that proposed other metrics to measure quadrangle formations in networks.
+Fronczak et al. [63] proposed a higher order clustering coefficient for random networks.
+It is defined as $\frac{2E_i(x)}{k_i(k_i-1)},$ where i is the focal node and x is $C_i(x) =$ the length of path. $E_i(x)$ denotes the number of x-length paths between the neighbours of i.
 When x equals 2, this definition deals with the formation of quadrangles.
 The limitation of this definition is that the normalisation only takes the degree of the focal node i into account while neglects the degree of i's neighbours.
 Since each pair of neighbours could have multiple length-2 paths between them, the clustering value can be larger than one.